georgeerol/IotAwsSpark/README.md

 ### Overview

-This Python script, `spark-city.py`, is designed for real-time processing of various smart city-related data streams such as vehicle data, GPS data, traffic camera data, weather data, and emergency incidents.
+This Python script, `spark-city.py`, is designed for real-time processing of various city-related data streams such as vehicle data, GPS data, traffic camera data, weather data, and emergency incidents.
 The data is consumed from Kafka topics, processed using Apache Spark, and then written to Amazon S3 in Parquet format.

 ### Features

 - **Kafka Integration:** Consumes data from Kafka topics using Spark Streaming.
-- **Schema Definitions:** Defines the schema for each type of data (vehicle, GPS, traffic, weather, and emergency).
+- **Schema Definitions:** Defines the schema for each data type (vehicle, GPS, traffic, weather, and emergency).
 - **Data Processing:** Joins the incoming streams and writes the output to S3.
 - **Fault Tolerance:** Supports checkpointing to ensure data integrity and fault tolerance.